DEFRA/lap-blueprint-dev/README.md

 # LAP Blueprint

 A GOV.UK-styled documentation site for the Defra Legacy Application Programme (LAP).
-Built with [Astro](https://astro.build) and [GOV.UK Frontend](https://frontend.design-system.service.gov.uk), it publishes to GitHub Pages at `https://defra.github.io/lap-blueprint/`.
+Built with [Astro](https://astro.build) and [GOV.UK Frontend](https://frontend.design-system.service.gov.uk), it publishes as a static [dev GitHub Pages](https://defra.github.io/lap-blueprint-dev/) site.
+Once content has been reviewed by stakeholders it can be merged into the [live repository](https://github.com/DEFRA/lap-blueprint) and deployed to the [live GitHub Pages](https://defra.github.io/lap-blueprint/) site.

 Content is authored in Markdown under `src/pages/` and rendered through a custom GOV.UK styling pipeline.
 Diagrams are written in Mermaid.
 Full-text search is powered by Pagefind and built automatically at build time.